vocdoni/docs/src/architecture/general.md

 ## Service architecture

-To provide resilence and avoid any kind of censorship, the network architecture should accomplish the following requirements:
+To provide resilience and avoid any kind of censorship, the network architecture should accomplish the following requirements:

 + Do not depend on any specific company or cloud infrastructure
 + Do not depend on specific IPs